Aurore54F/aurore54f.github.io/_pages/contact.md

 - add a brief description of what you need the datasets for; if you have published papers in the field, feel free to mention that.

 **I will ignore emails that do not contain these information.**

-## Misc

-If you contact me for other professional reasons, I expect emails to be specific and to the point. **If I do not know why I am being contacted or what is expected of me, I will ignore the email.**